-Lead-acid batteries are cheaper, but they are also heavy, have a low depth of discharge, and a shorter lifespan.
-Not only is this battery clunky, but in the long run, it won't perform as well, which is why Tesla uses a lithium-ion battery for its home battery.
+Lead-acid batteries are cheaper, but they are also heavy, have a low depth of discharge, and have a shorter lifespan.
+Not only is this battery clunky but, in the long run, it won't perform as well, which is why Tesla uses a lithium-ion battery for its home battery.

 Powering Your Home With Powerwalls

-Because the average Powerwall produces about 5 kWh of continuous power, at least two Powerwalls is the recommendation for the average house.
-However, how many home batteries needed depends on the electricity usage of your home and the desired electricity offset.
+Because the average Powerwall produces about 5 kW of continuous power, at least two Powerwalls are recommended for the average house.
+However, how many home batteries are needed depends on the electricity usage of your home and the desired electricity offset.

 What Sets the Powerwall Apart?